dnarain-astro/docs/astro/lineage.md

 Note that changing to a different graph cluster mode will change where certain nodes appear on the graph.
 However, all nodes and the vertices between them remain structurally the same regardless of your cluster mode.

-### View Graphs from Past Runs

-By default, the lineage graph shows the information based on your Deployment's most recent DAG runs.
-If you want to see the lineage graph for a previous DAG run, open the **Explore** page on the lefthand sidebar.
-This page is structured similarly to the Airflow UI's calendar view: It contains a list of your most recent task runs, as well as a calendar that shows all runs over the last year.

-To view the lineage graph from a previous date, click that date in the calendar and click on any of the tasks that appear in the **Runs on [Date]** table.
-This will bring up the lineage graph for the selected date and focus on the specific task that you clicked.

 ## Using the Information Pane

 Below the lineage graph is the **information pane**: a collection of information and metrics for a single selected node.
 When you click on a node in the graph, the information pane populates all of that nodes information.